-The basic Rules of Composition are the rule of thirds, S curve composition, and symmetry.
-Composition is an important part of good photography because it guides the viewer’s eye towards the most important focal point of your work.
-It brings out the most of your subject and transforms a dull object into a stunning one.
+The basic rules of composition are the rule of thirds, S curve composition, and symmetry.
+Composition is an important part of good

 This teaches us that off-center composition can be visually appealing, but it doesn’t always work!
 Sometimes framing the subject in the very center of the photo is the most visually striking.
 The rule of thirds is one of many methods you can use to compose your shots.
 Time to get creative!

-Using the Leading Lines technique is a way to compose your photos and create a powerful framing technique in your images.
+Using the leading lines composition technique is a way to compose your photos and create a powerful framing technique in your images.
 We are hardwired to subconsciously follow lines and shapes.
-The next time you are out shooting, notice how you can utilize the landscapes, furniture, or architecture to create lines in your shots.
+The next time you are out shooting, notice how you can utilize the landscapes, furniture, or architecture to create lines in photography composition.
 This is a surefire way to capture your viewers’ attention.

 How to create simple in-home or in-studio lighting setup?